UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 <!--![](tutorial/22.png)|![](tutorial/22b.png)|-->

 ### Sweeping
-#### The Sweep button on the Volume Display removes the false objects from the display (makes them transaparent and unselectable).
+#### The Sweep button on the Volume Display removes the false objects from the display and histogram making it easier to see other objects.
 |A|B|C
 |:---: | :---: | :---:
 ||![](tutorial/21b.png)|